Earthquakes on May 9, 2026

 13.1 km1--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.8 earthquake 3 km WSW of Brawley, CA with origin time 23:22 UTC on May 9, 2026.
+Reports of a magnitude 2.8 earthquake 3 km WSW of Brawley, CA came in on May 9, 2026 at 23:22 UTC.
 It arrived roughly 1 hours after a larger magnitude 3.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The event originated approximately 13.1 km below the surface, classifying it as shallow crustal.
+At a depth of 13.1 km, the event was shallow crustal.
 The epicenter is at 32.971°, -115.562°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09